8gudbits/WhisperChat/README.md

 # WhisperChat

-Whisper Chat is a self-hostable real-time messaging application that allows users to communicate in multiple chat rooms on a single server using unique room codes.
+_Whisper Chat is a self-hostable real-time messaging application that allows users to communicate in multiple chat rooms on a single server using unique room codes._

+---

+<p align="center">Web UI comming soon!</p>